College Funding in Kansas

 Specialized Studies Scholarships and Grants

-- The Kansas Teacher Service Scholarship is designed as an incentive for academically talented students to pursue teaching.
-The program may award students, undergraduate or graduate level, up to $5000 per academic year until certification is received.
-Qualified recipients must have participated in a rigorous college preparatory program as outline by the state Board of Regents, as well as maintain superior GPA.
-In exchange for scholarship monies, students must agree to teach in the state public school system following graduation.
-Most must be willing to teach a particular subject or in an underserved region.
+• The Kansas Teacher Service Scholarship is designed as an incentive to lure academically talented students into teaching professions .
+The program awards students, undergraduate or graduate level, up to $5000 per academic year until certification is received.
+Adherence to the college preparatory program, as outline by the state Board of Regents, as well as superior GPA performance is required for participation.
+In exchange for scholarships, students must agree to teach in the state public school system following graduation.
+Service commitments are matched year-for-year with the period of time each student receives assistance.

-- Special Education teachers continue to be in short supply.
+• Special Education teachers continue to be in short supply.
 Qualified students may be eligible for the Special Education Teachers Service Scholarship.
-This is a graduate level program that offers tuition incentive to working teachers who hold a Bachelors degree and may be interested in pursuing special education.
-Recipients must agree to work for a specified amount of time in the Kansas public school system as special education teachers.
-See more teaching related scholarships.
+This is a graduate level program that offers tuition incentives to working teachers who hold Bachelor’s degrees, and are receiving specialized instruction related to special education.
+Recipients agree to work in the Kansas public school system as special education teachers.
+Additional education scholarships are listed here.

-Students pursuing a health profession such as nursing, dentistry, osteopathic medicine or optometry may consider one of the following programs:
+Students pursuing certification in health professions such as nursing, dentistry, osteopathic medicine and optometry may qualify for one of the following unique Kansas financial aid programs:

-- The Dental Education Opportunities Program specifically offers assistance for dental students enrolling in the University of Missouri - Kansas City.
+• The Dental Education Opportunities Program specifically levels assistance toward dental students enrolled at the University of Missouri – Kansas City.
+The initiative contributes to out-of-state tuition costs, by making up the difference between in-state and out-of-state rates.

 For complete details about every scholarship listed, see this section of Kansas Board of Regents website.